Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-lutro/roms/lutro/_readme.txt

 Put your lua games or lutro games in this directory.

-Games files must have a ".lua" or . "lutro" extension.
+Games files must have a ".lua/.lutro/.zip" extension.

+This system allows to use compressed roms on .zip.
+But, it is only an archive.
+Files inside the .zip must match with extensions mentioned above.
+Each .zip file must contain only one compressed rom.

 You can download lua demo games on github : https://github.com/libretro/lutro-platformer